-- i) A "Child in Care" or who was "previously a Child in Care" (see footnote 1) - ii) Children who the admissions authority accepts have an exceptional medical or social need and where there is a need for a place at one specific school (see footnotes 2). - iii) Children living within the school's catchment area who will have a sibling(s) attending the school at the time of admission. (see footnote 3) - iv) Children living within the school's catchment area. - v) Children living outside the school's catchment area who will have a sibling(s) attending the school at the time of admission. (see footnote 3) - vi) Children of staff with at least two years continuous service at the school or who have been recruited to a vacancy to meet a demonstrable skills shortage as at the date of application (in year) or relevant closing date under Dorset Council co-ordinated scheme (normal year of entry) and who still intend to be employed at the school at the time of the child's admission. (see footnote 7 & 8) - vii) All other children living outside the school's catchment area.
+- i) A "Child in Care" or who was "previously a Child in Care" (see footnote 1) - ii) Children who the admissions authority accepts have an exceptional medical or social need and where there is a need for a place at one specific school (see footnotes 2). - iii) Children living within the school's catchment area who will have a sibling(s) attending the school at the time of admission. (see footnote 3) - iv) Children living within the school's catchment area. - v) Children living outside the school's catchment area who will have a sibling(s) attending the school at the time of admission. (see footnote 3) - vi) Children living outside the school's catchment area and whose parents wish them to attend a CE school on denominational grounds. (see footnote 6) - vii) Children of staff with at least two years continuous service at the school or who have been recruited to a vacancy to meet a demonstrable skills shortage as at the date of application (in year) or relevant closing date under Dorset Council co-ordinated scheme (normal year of entry) and who still intend to be employed at the school at the time of the child's admission. (see footnote 7 & 8) - viii) All other children living outside the school's catchment area.